-One thing that was very intriguing to me when I visited Saqsaywaman was the enormous boulders that form the walls at these ruins.
-They were put together perfectly, like a game of tetris, without the use of mortar.
+One thing that was very intriguing to me when I visited Saqsaywaman was the enormous boulders that form the walls of these ruins.
+They were put together perfectly, like a game of Tetris, without the use of mortar.

 So it’s best to get a ticket if you wish to explore the Saqsaywaman ruins without any hiccups.

 The BEST Affordable Camera For Travel

 If you’re on the hunt for a professional camera for traveling, check out the Canon G7 X Mark II.